Operation Écouvillon: Outcomes

 The immediate outcome of Operation Écouvillon, alongside Spain's territorial gains, was the retrocession of the Tarfaya region to the Kingdom of Morocco.
 On 1 April 1958, Spain and Morocco signed agreements in Dakhla—commonly referred to as the Cintra Agreements—as compensation for Morocco's refusal to support the insurgents during the operation.
 These agreements stipulated that Spain would return the Tarfaya strip to Morocco.

-Current emblem of the Mauritanian Armed Forces.

 During this period, Ahmed Agouliz, known as Cheikh el-Arab, who was actively engaged in combat with the AL, survived the operation.
 Following the swift and decisive nature of Operation Écouvillon, the region experienced a period of relative peace, with Sahrawi insurgents refraining from significant military actions for some time.
 This lull allowed for a temporary stabilization of the situation in the area, as both colonial powers and local populations adjusted to the new dynamics established by the operation and the subsequent agreements.

 Operation Écouvillon had important implications for the future independence of Mauritania, particularly regarding the political dynamics within the region.
 The decision by some members of the Reguibat tribe to align with France had noteworthy political ramifications, as this alliance influenced the local power structure.
 Camille Evrard argues that this event was crucial in the context of the transfer of military authority in Mauritania.

 The French army aimed to mobilize the local population to defend the territory against a clearly defined adversary, which in this context was the Army of Liberation (AL) and its supporters.
 Evrard highlights the significance of the Tinketrat rally in April 1958, during which the Reguibat pledged their allegiance to Moktar Ould Daddah, as a direct consequence of Operation Écouvillon.
 This rally not only reinforced the loyalty of certain tribes to the French but also played a role in shaping the military landscape in Mauritania as the country moved toward independence.

 The Mauritanian soldiers who participated in the operation became a significant portion of the future Mauritanian Armed Forces' cadres, establishing a foundation for the country's military after it gained independence.
 Additionally, Evrard identifies Operation Écouvillon as a critical point in the separation of French political and military power in the region.
 The covert nature of the operation generated notable frustration among French military personnel, as it contradicted traditional military practices and transparency, contributing to discontent within the ranks.
 This tension underpinned a broader shift in how military authority and political dynamics were evolving in the context of decolonization in Mauritania.